Chicago Sinfonietta

-The 2011-2012 Season was the first under the baton of Mei-Ann Chen.
+The 2011/2012 season was the first under the baton of Mei-Ann Chen.

+The Chicago Sinfonietta celebrated its 30th anniversary season by honoring its mission and roots of diversity and inclusion with the Project W: Works By Diverse Women Composers album.
+This album is the culmination "of a year-long initiative centered around the recognition of contemporary, diverse women composers."
+As explained inside the front cover of the album, there is a lack of representation of women as conductors and music directors in major orchestral organizations, with a 10:1 ratio of men to women in music director positions and 4:1 for conductors.
+With Mei-Ann Chen as conductor, the Chicago Sinfonietta has a musician ratio closer to 50:50.

 The orchestra is based in Illinois's cultural center, with homes in two of the Chicago area's foremost destinations for classical music: at Symphony Center, the 116-year-old historical landmark housing the 2,522-seat Orchestra Hall in downtown Chicago, and Wentz Concert Hal, a 617-seat venue opened in 2008 on the campus of North Central College in the Fine Arts Center, located at Chicago Avenue and Ellsworth Street in downtown Naperville, in Chicago's western suburbs.
 The Chicago Sinfonietta was also the orchestra-in-residence at Dominican University for 24 years.
 The orchestra has also performed with the Joffrey Ballet, and at the Harris Theater for Music and Dance.

-In addition to its subscription concert series with guests of national and local renown, the organization is also recognized for its myriad community programs.
-Chicago Sinfonietta maintains an active presence in local community schools through two programs targeting different ages: Audience Matters and Student Ensembles with Excellence and Diversity (SEED).
-Audience Matters is the Sinfonietta's four-stage initiative core program, in partnership with more than 23 CPS schools and nine Aurora schools, and targets 4th, 5th, and 6th grade students.
-The program's focus is on instilling a love of music in young people all over Chicago and the Western Suburbs.
-Student Ensembles with Excellence and Diversity (SEED) is a mentoring program for talented high school musicians with Sinfonietta musicians in small ensemble settings.
-The orchestra's Residents Orchestrate Project re-imagines the role that an orchestra can play in historically underserved Chicago neighborhoods.
-It is designed to bring the Sinfonietta experience to communities in the Chicago area that might not otherwise experience them due to economic, social, geographic, or other barriers.
-Through this program, Chicago Sinfonietta co-curates seasonal performance programs, master classes and more through community partnerships in Austin, Back of the Yards, Garfield Park and North Lawndale.
-Its well-known Project Inclusion Fellowships, with training and mentoring of young musicians in the areas of administration, orchestral and ensemble performance, conducting and composition, is recognized as the largest and most successful of its kind.

 Recognition from the field includes a 2020 League of American Orchestras Catalyst Award for Institutional development and Anti-racism training, a 2016 MacArthur Award for Creative and Effective Institutions – the "genius award" for non-profit organizations, an ASCAP Award for Adventurous Programming, and a First Place Award for Programming of Contemporary Music, to name a few.